 I received a complimentary copy of this book from Atria Books.
 Opinions expressed in this review are completely my own.

 The award for the prettiest cover of the September 2019 book releases certainly belongs to Alix E. Harrow’s debut young adult fantasy novel.
-Growing up in the early 1900s, January Scaller lives in a expansive mansion in Vermont, the home of her guardian Mr. Locke, who collects peculiar treasures from all over the world.
+Growing up in the early 1900s, January Scaller lives in an expansive mansion in Vermont, the home of her guardian Mr. Locke, who collects peculiar treasures from all over the world.
 January herself is one of those treasures, not quite white but also not quite black.
 Her father travels the world finding treasures for Mr. Locke, while January sits at home trying to be a good girl.
 When January discovers a book about doors – magical passageways between worlds – she begins a journey toward a fantastical future and an understanding of her past.

 I must admit, Harrow’s novel certainly was original.
 I enjoyed the thought-out approach to the magical concept of doors between universes.
 At first, I was worried because the novel alternates between January’s story and chapter excerpts from the book she is reading – which did blend as harmoniously as I would have liked.
-Luckily the book within a book was short and applied directly into the story line.
+Luckily the book within a book was short and applied directly into the storyline.

 Also, the first half of the novel was a bit slower, without much action.
-Then, in the second half the action comes much quicker, almost a bit too quick.
+Then, in the second half, the action comes much quicker, almost a bit too quick.
 I wish the author had been able to more even out the action.

 All in all, it was an enjoyable novel for me to read.
 I wouldn’t recommend it unless you particularly like the young adult genre, for it is not nearly as developed as you would expect from an adult novel.